+Corned Beef Sliders are a fancy way to serve finger sandwiches!
 Spicy corned beef and creamy Swiss cheese are nestled in flaky, buttery puff pastry.
-Dipped in homemade 1000 island dressing is the perfect way to serve these pastry sliders at your next party!
+Dip them in homemade 1000 island dressing or my Reuben Sauce!

 It wasn’t the actual rolling that was hard, it was the rolling-waiting 30 minutes-rolling again-waiting 30 minutes-rolling again, etc. I can go to the store and buy some already made for the less money than it costs me to buy the amount of butter required to make it from scratch.
 And less time!

-Another flip side is that I can buy quite a few boxes (there go my hoarding tendencies again) and store in the freezer.
-Pull one box out and let it thaw in the refrigerator overnight.
-SHA-BAM! – Ready to go puff pastry without all the mess!
-Who has two thumbs and hates cleaning?
-THIS GIRL!
-So I am all for the pre-made puff pastry.
-Thank you Pepperidge Farms!
+Another benefit of pre-made puff pastry is that I can buy a few boxes (there go my hoarding tendencies again) and store them in the freezer for later.
+Just pull one box out and let it thaw in the refrigerator overnight.

 This post may contain affiliate links.
 I earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support this blog at no additional cost to you and allows me to continue bringing you delicious recipes and funny stories.
 For my entire disclosure policy click here.